rpractice/SnowSolution/README.md

 This Solution contains two project one in client which send and recieve message from the API and other is the rest API which will send data to the NAT Server

+#### It include powershell scrips where you need to replace ".exec" to ".exe" as gmail is not allowing to upload a file

 ## Pre Requisites

-####  1.NATS.EXE
+####  1.NATS.EXE.

 To use the client you need to have a NATS Service running in the backgroud which you can download it from [here](https://nats.io/download/).
-Once you donwload the file just place it in the poject folder from where you can simply  run the powershell scripts which I have share or you can just click on NATS.exe file which will make it up and running.
+Once you donwload the file just place it in the poject folder from where you can simply  run the powershell scripts which I have share or you can just click on NATS.exe_file which will make it up and running.

 ####  2.Visual Studio if you are a developer